 Likewise, quote and cite blocks can be styled differently when used in the Quote block.

-In WordPress 6.1, you can easily create an editable menu from the block settings by using the improved navigation block.
+In WordPress 6.1, the improved navigation block makes it easy to create an editable menu from the block settings.

-Users will also be able to use design tools for submenus and style them differently than the parent menu item.
+Users will also be able to use design tools to style submenus differently from the parent menu item.

-In the Editor screen design, there are many new things coming with WordPress 6.1.
+In the Editor screen design, many new things are coming with WordPress 6.1.
 With this, the user will get the best experience on the block editor screen.
-Some of these improvements entitle below-
+Some of these improvements are below-

 In WordPress 6.1, the preview button is exchanged with View.

-In Site Editor on WordPress 6.1, a link is being added in the View button dropdown for viewing the site in another new tab.
+In Site Editor on WordPress 6.1, a link to view the site in a new tab is being added in the View button dropdown.

 Both Permalink and Template Options are now available under the Post settings’ Summary panel.

-You just need to click on the Summary panel in order to get the permalink changing and template choosing option.
+You just need to click on the Summary panel to access the permalink changing and template choosing options.

-Before WordPress 6.1, there was no option for how much time it will take to finish the content.
-From now, you’ll get this time to read information along with other features in the information popover.
+Before WordPress 6.1, there was no option for how much time it would take to finish the content.
+From now on, you’ll get this time to read information along with other features in the information popover.

-The two new options have been included in WordPress 6.1 preferences panel.
+The two new options have been included in the WordPress 6.1 preferences panel.

-Another one is “Show button text labels”.
-Once you enable this option, in buttons text will be visible instead of icons.
+Another one is “Show button text labels.”
+Once you enable this option, text will be visible instead of icons in buttons.

 Quick searching and using template parts is a breeze with WordPress 6.1.